As an Amazon Associate I earn from qualifying purchases. Click for details.

 Psychics have different talents.
 Some provide great readings.
 Others are excellent healers.
 Some – like me – seem to sense past events and their emotional content.
 The variations are endless.

 Psychics also have different skill levels.
-Those with greater accuracy may have a stronger natural gift, or they may have more practice.
+Those with greater accuracy may have a stronger natural gift or more practice.

 However, when a psychic medium gets it “too right” at a location, it’s fair to raise an eyebrow.

-Critical thinking skills are important, even when – or especially when – the psychic is charming and likeable.
+Critical thinking skills are important, even when – or especially when – the psychic is charming and likable.

 When we like someone, we want to believe that they’re honest.
 That bias may reduce our critical thinking skills.